ronhuafeng/dockerHDDM/README.md

  or http://127.0.0.1:8888/?token=75f1a7a8ffcbb55f0c2802433a9a5d57ac00868e05089c09
 ```

-Copy the url (http://127.0.0.1:8888/?.......) to a browser (firefox or chrome) and it will show a web page, this is the interface of jupyter notebook!
+Copy the full url (http://127.0.0.1:8888/?.......) to a browser (firefox or chrome) and it will show a web page, this is the interface of jupyter notebook!
 Note, in Windows system, it might be `localhost` instead of `127.0.0.1` in the url.

 Under the `Files` tab, there should be three folders: `work`, `example`, and `hddm`.
 The `hddm` folder is the local folder mounted in docker container.
 The `example` folder was the one built in docker image, this folder includes one dataset and one jupyter notebook, you can test the parallel processing by running this jupyter notebook.